Manx food and produce

 Full details of the Isle of Man's delicious food and drink can be found in the Guide to Isle of Man Food & Drink – download your copy from this page or collect one from the Welcome Centre at the Sea Terminal in Douglas.
 Restaurants which make a special point of using local produce are recognised by the Harvest accreditation scheme – find full details in the Taste Isle of Man Directory.

 To meet local producers and find out more about their produce, you could go to a Market run by the Isle of Man Famers' Market Group: www.iomfm.co.uk for more information.
-The Department of Environment, Food and Agriculture hosts a Manx Food Producers Marquee at the Royal Manx Agricultural Show on the first Friday and Saturday in August and also holds the Isle of Man Food & Drink Festival in September.
+The Department of Environment, Food and Agriculture hosts a Manx Food Producers Marquee at the at the Southern Agricultural Show on the last Saturday and Sunday in July and at the Royal Manx Agricultural Show on the first Friday and Saturday in August and also holds the Isle of Man Food & Drink Festival in September.
 CAMRA, the Campaign for Real Ale, holds an annual beer festival in April featuring local cider and beer: www.iombeerfestival.com for more information.

 DEFA has recently published Food Matters: a development strategy to grow the economic contribution of Isle of Man Food and Drink from 2015 to 2025.
 You can download a summary or full document by clicking on these links.